 Malcolm Archer is one of the world’s leading church musicians, and has enjoyed a distinguished career in cathedral music, which has taken him to posts at Norwich , Bristol and Wells Cathedrals, then Organist and Director of Music at St.Paul’s Cathedral and Director of Chapel Music at Winchester College.
+In the Autumn of 2018, he took on a role as Advisor and Mentor to Organ Scholars in various Oxford colleges.
 During his time at St. Paul’s Cathedral he directed the choir for several State services, including the Tsunami Memorial Service, the London Bombings Service and the 80th Birthday Service for HM The Queen, for which he was invited by Buckingham Palace to compose a special anthem, performed live on BBC1.
 His many broadcasts and recordings from Wells, St. Paul’s and Winchester College have received critical acclaim, and his CD of Christmas music from St. Paul’s was voted Editor’s number one choice in The Daily Telegraph.
 His own setting of ‘Be thou my Vision’ features on the debut album of the girl group ‘Celeste’ for Decca.

 Malcolm is much in demand as a choir trainer and choral and orchestral conductor, and he has directed concerts, workshops, courses and summer schools in various parts of the globe, as well as working with several leading orchestras.
 He is also the Musical Director of the Jean Langlais Festival in France

 As an organ recitalist he has played in nine European countries, New Zealand the USA and Canada, and his many CDs include repertoire as diverse as J.S.
 Bach and Olivier Messiaen, as well as his own music.